Intermittent fasting has been proven to be one of the most effective ways to lose weight and improve overall health. Find out why!

 Another option you can also try an alternate-day diet, where you eat normally on Monday and Wednesday, then fast on Tuesday and Thursday.
 This allows you to not have to think about fasting every day.
 Psychologically, you are just fasting one day.
 Alternate day fasting usually involves eating a couple of very small meals on fasting days, rather than not eating at all.

 Whatever type of fasting you choose, it’s worth thinking carefully about what you will eat and drink during your eating window.
 It’s best to make sure you are eating a range of healthy foods.
 You should also drink water throughout your fasting and eating windows, to keep hydrated and reduce hunger pangs.

-Intermittent fasting is not suitable for anyone who is pregnant or breastfeed, children or teens under 18, anyone with a current or history of eating disorders, people with diabetes or blood sugar problems.
+Intermittent fasting is not suitable for anyone pregnant or breastfeeding, children or teens under 18, anyone with a current or history of eating disorders, or people with diabetes or blood sugar problems.

 I recommend you consult with your doctor before you start intermittent fasting.

 Need Help Getting Started?

 I struggled when I first started intermittent fasting, working out what I should eat, when I should eat, and what things didn’t work.
 The first time I tried I gave up within 2 days and didn’t try again for five more years!